MediaArea/MediaConch_SourceCode/Documentation/REST.md

 * folder:            String with the new directory name to watch
 * folder_reports:    String with the name of the directory where to put the reports of the file analyzed in the watched folders
+* plugins:           Array of String with the plugins ID
+* policies:          Array of String with the policies contents

 ##### Response